-The Fire Management Plan /Environmental Impact Statement proposes to reduce risk to park wildland urban interface communities within six to eight years, and to restore park ecosystems within 15 to 20 years.
-Some of the work which will be done to reduce the risk of unwanted wildland fire in and adjacent to wildland urban interface communities will involve mechanical methods.
+The 2004 Fire Management Plan /Environmental Impact Statement aims to reduce risk to park wildland urban interface communities within six to eight years, and restore park ecosystems within 15 to 20 years.
+Some of the work will be done to reduce the risk of unwanted wildland fire in and adjacent to wildland urban interface communities will involve mechanical methods.
 The primary methods to reduce wildland fire risk and to restore park ecosystems, however, will be prescribed and wildland fire.